githubuniverseworkshops/data-with-copilot/workshop/README.md

 - Select the `drop_and_one_hot_encode_red_wine` function in `main.py`
 - Open inline chat with `Ctrl-i`/`Cmd-i`
 - Use the `/tests` slash command to get suggestions on tests
 - Review the output, accept it, and verify with the `pytest -v` command.
 All tests should be passing, and you should have more tests than before.
+Sometimes Copilot will indent the suggested tests incorrectly (nesting them inside an existing test function), so make sure the tests are correctly indented before running them.

 <details>
 <summary>Cheatsheet</summary>